What is Rheumatoid Arthritis?

 Tender, swollen inflamed joints.
 They may also look red and feel warm.

 Stiff joints.
 Long periods of rest or using a joint too long or too hard can make stiffness worse.
+Morning stiffness lasting more than 30 minutes is very common.

 Joints that have lost normal shape and motion.